muleax/slope/README.md

 Other types will be added in the future.
 User can easily implement custom joints.

 ### Multithreading
-Slope is designed to run in multi-threaded environment.
+Slope is designed to run in a multi-threaded environment.
 Its execution flow can be effectively parallelized with a provided task runner.

 Slope comes with 2 task runners out of the box: